-On 2 – 26 February and 12 February – 12 March 2021, the IIJ delivered two new course iterations of its online Counter-Terrorism Academic Curriculum (eCTAC) to English-speaking and French-speaking practitioners, respectively.
-These eCTAC courses were supported by the Government of France.
-The Academic Unit’s founding donors are the Governments of Denmark, France, and the United States.
+In November and December 2020, the IIJ delivered two iterations of its online Counter-Terrorism Academic Curriculum (eCTAC), one each for English-speaking and French-speaking practitioners.
+The eCTAC courses were supported by the Government of France, one of the Academic Unit’s founding donors along with the Governments of Denmark and the United States.

-The eCTAC is designed to ensure investigators, prosecutors, and examining magistrates are better equipped to proactively investigate terrorist plots before attacks occur.
+The eCTAC is equipping investigators, prosecutors, and examining magistrates with the skills they need to proactively investigate terrorist plots before attacks occur.
 The eCTAC expands practitioners’ knowledge on gathering electronic, telecommunication, and financial evidence to prevent attacks, lawful and proportionate use of special investigation techniques, efficient inter-agency coordination, and effective international cooperation.

-In total, 36 participants (28 men and eight women), including investigators, prosecutors, and examining magistrates from Burkina Faso, Cameroon, Côte d’Ivoire (or Ivory Coast), Ethiopia, Kenya, Mali, Mauritania Morocco, Niger, Nigeria, Sierra Leone, Somaliland, Tanzania, and Uganda passed the eCTAC and will now move onto the next stage, with an in-person CTAC course in 2022 on the successful prosecution of terrorist cases.
+In total, 38 participants, including investigators, prosecutors, and examining magistrates from Burkina Faso, Ethiopia, Ghana, Kenya, Mali, Morocco, Niger, Senegal, Somaliland, Tanzania and Uganda completed the eCTAC and will now move onto the next stage – an in-person CTAC course on Successful Prosecutions, to be held in Malta when pandemic conditions permit.